Introduction to Indic Scripts

 It teaches the core shaping concepts clearly (headline, conjunct strategy, dense marks) and builds instincts that transfer to many other scripts.

-9) Starter test pack (generic)
+9Designer Starter Kit & test pack

 Cluster patterns to include